Alpha Human Services

 • Outpatient Treatment Program

-Alpha's Outpatient program provides treatment for both male and female adult and adolescent misdemeanor and felony sex offenders, including treatment for elderly offenders, non-contact offenders, female sex offenders, and adult and child pornography (usually internet) offenders.
+Alpha's Outpatient program provides treatment for adults.
+We work with a wide range of clients from misdemeanor and felony sex offenders, including treatment for elderly offenders, non-contact offenders, female sex offenders, and adult and child pornography (usually internet) offenders.

 There is a one year program for young adult, non-paraphiliac "statutory rape" offenders.
 Customized psychoeducational classes are offered to individuals who either deny or severely minimize their sexual problems or misconduct or who do not need long term sex offender treatment.
 Treatment for victims of sexual abuse and a sex offender spouse/partners group can also be available on an outpatient basis.